How it works

 • Timeline of changes

-• Approve or block controls
+• Allow or block controls

-Important Clarifications
+Important caveats

-No TLS Interception
+No TLS interception

-Local Storage by Default
+Local storage by default

-Android Limitations
+Android limitations

-Technical implementation details for the curious.
+Technical details

-VPN Service
+VPN service

-Baseline Learning
+Baseline learning

-Data Storage
+Data storage

 All data is stored in an encrypted SQLite database on your device.
 The encryption key is derived from Android's keystore system.